 Learning is also to be had through doing

-Whilst it would be correct to say I enjoy boutique clinical environments working one-on-one with others, I also like to take breaks from full-time practice to explore other health and wellbeing projects and experiential opportunities.
+Whilst it would be correct to say I enjoy boutique clinical environments working one-on-one with others, I also like to take breaks from full-time practice, from time to time, to explore other health and wellbeing projects and experiential opportunities.
 One of these included a 6-week volunteer program supporting the day-to-day activities of a leading organic health and lifestyle retreat; another was my involvement in a practitioner clinical and technical support team, assisting other health professionals with their client casework.

 This latter position led to a supervisory editorial role mentoring a team of naturopaths and nutritionists and facilitating the creation of a range of functional medicine inspired educational resources, professional technical documents and patient materials.
 As someone who began writing creatively as a teen and who loves to blog from time to time, this was a wonderful platform to improve my health-related research, writing and editing skills and take them into a more clinical realm.